 Director: Christopher Monger

-Producer: Sarah Curtis, Sally Hibbin, Robert Jones, Scott Maitland, Paul Sarony, Bob Weinstein, Harvey Weinstein
+Producers: Sarah Curtis, Sally Hibbin, Robert Jones, Scott Maitland, Paul Sarony, Bob Weinstein, Harvey Weinstein

-Screenwriter: Ivor Monger, Christopher Monger
+Screenwriters: Ivor Monger, Christopher Monger

 WHO ARE WE?

 The MOVIECLIPS channel is the largest collection of licensed movie clips on the web.
 Here you will find unforgettable moments, scenes and lines from all your favorite films.
 Made by movie fans, for movie fans.